 You can add the Instagram feed to Shopify stores to help increase the good experience of shoppers during shopping at Shopify stores.
 Shopify Instagram feed turns Shopify store visitors and buyers into your Instagram followers and customers.
 Thereby, you can grow your Instagram Shop followers and connect with new visitors discovering your store.

 Shopify’s Instagram feed feels close, intuitive, and popular with users.
 It increases store interaction on your affiliate channels, keeps customers on the site longer, and increases sales.

 To create a Shopify Instagram feed, you need to know how to connect Shopify to Instagram.
 Once the link between the Instagram Shop and Shopify store has been created, the store owners can show the Instagram feed anywhere on the Shopify websites.

-The simplest way that any store owners can add Instagram feeds to Shopify, customize their Shopify Instagram feed is to use the apps available at the Shopify app store.
+The simplest way that any store owner can add Instagram feeds to Shopify, and customize their Shopify Instagram feed is to use the apps available at the Shopify app store.

-Step 1: Connect Shopify Instagram Feed app to Shopify store
+Step 1: Connect the Shopify Instagram Feed app to the Shopify store

 - Choose the Shopify Instagram feed app that best suits your store

 - Install this app through the Shopify app store